 Why you should try this recipe

-Carrot cake is a delicious and nutritious morning snack that you can take with ease on the go.
+- Like a moist carrot cake loaf, it is a delicious and nutritious morning snack you can take easily on the go.

-This deliciously soft, moist cake is a must for any occasion, and the whole family will love it.
+- This deliciously soft, moist cake is a must for any occasion; the whole family will love it.

 Ingredients

-Carrots: they are the main ingredient of the cake.
-Choose fresh, firm, and bright-colored vegetables - also, it is always better to buy them with their green tops attached.
+- Carrots are the main ingredient of the cake.
+Choose fresh, firm, and bright-colored vegetables; it is always better to buy them with their green tops attached.

-Baking powder: fresh aluminum-free baking powder is the best in baking.
+- Baking powder: Fresh aluminum-free baking powder is the best for baking.

-Powdered sugar: it is used to dust the top of the cake.
+- Powdered sugar is used to dust the top of the cake.

 How to make Italian carrot cake

-Add the sunflower oil and continue to blend until the mixture turns out to carrot cream (photo 1).
+Add the sunflower oil and continue to blend until the mixture becomes carrot cream (photo 1).

 Using a flour sifter, sift all-purpose flour with baking powder a few times in a separate bowl; set aside.